-Before creating the disintegration effect, we will create a new layer (Shift+Ctrl+N) below the girl and texture layer.
+Before creating the disintegration effect, we will create a new layer (Shift+Ctrl+N) below the girl and the texture layer.
 Fill (Shift+F5) this new layer with black color.
 Name this layer, say, black.
 Then, go to filter > noise > add noise to give this layer some noise.

 So this is the result so far when the texture layer is positioned above the girl layer.

-Now we can simply creating the disintegration effect on the girl by positioning the girl layer above the texture layer in the layer panel.
+Now we can simply create the disintegration effect on the girl by positioning the girl layer above the texture layer in the layer panel.
 When the girl layer is above the texture layer, give it a clipping mask (Ctrl+Alt+G).
 It is really handy.
 Given the texture, the result should like this one:

 Now we will add some color to the girl.
-Create new layer (Shift+Ctrl+N) with a clipping mask.
+Create a new layer (Shift+Ctrl+N) with a clipping mask.
 Set this layer to color blending.

 Take a very soft round brush (B) with 0% hardness and opacity of about 10-15%.
 On this layer, paint any soft color we prefer around the eyes and neck of the model.
 The color used below is cyan and the layer is set in normal blending at 100% opacity.